Shaking Off Tiredness: A Stretch for Meditation

 This technique helps us to wake up and feel refreshed for our meditation.
 Here, Rinpoche demonstrates the stretch from several different angles.
 Also, we include shots of the Malaysian students in the audience practicing the stretch.
 Rinpoche explains that this is a Buddhist yoga technique from the Thai/Burmese border area.

 We shouldn’t think that dullness is something we face on our own.
 Classical Buddhist texts extensively discuss dullness and its opposite, agitation.
 Both of these can hinder our practice.
 Therefore, it is good to be attentive to our practice and notice when these feelings appear.
 Tiredness is sneaky sometimes: we may drift off comfortably into a dull state without being aware.
 Instead, if we catch the heavy feeling, we can make use of this technique for shaking off tiredness.

 Shaking Off Tiredness: Practice Tips

 Begin with your feet flat on the floor and the legs straight.
-We always begin by raising our hands first to the prayer position in front of our heart.
-When we extend our hands over our head, we straighten our arms, reaching up.
+We always begin by raising our hands first to the prayer position in front of our hearts.
+When we extend our hands over our heads, we straighten our arms, reaching up.
 Then, we turn our palms upwards, with the fingers touching–like many of the images we see of the Chinese “laughing Buddha” (the 10th c. figure Budai).

 Next, we stretch by raising onto our tiptoes.
 We hold that for a brief moment and then return to the start position.

 From there, we bend forward and extend our hands toward the ground — now the palms are facing the floor, and the fingers still touch.
-Again, we roll up our spines, and extend our arms over the head with the palms facing upward.
+Again, we roll up our spines and extend our arms over the head with the palms facing upward.